Updated May 2, 2022.

 If you haven't seen it yet yourself, property owners could soon experience residents struggling to pay the rent.
 With the current COVID-19 crisis, the state of the economy is making it hard for many people to keep their jobs and pay their bills.

 Often, the most significant bills are the first bills that people put on hold in a time of panic.
 That means that your rent payments could stall until residents are allowed to return to work.
-As the best property management Seattle has to offer, we know that there are already a lot of property owners feeling the pinch from this right now.
+As the best property management company in Seattle has to offer, we know that there are already a lot of property owners feeling the pinch from this right now.

 When property owners can't depend on the rent, they can't pay the expenses that go along with owning investment properties.
 As a leading Seattle property management company since 1991, we know that it's tough to manage your property owner finances when even one renter can't—or refuses to—pay the rent.